We partner with global, regional, and local clients to build distinctive and relevant brands over time.

 1) Regional understanding

-We studied the brand history thru the most successful markets in the region, considering Argentina as the benchmark.
+We analyzed the brand’s trajectory in its most successful markets in the region (with Argentina as a benchmark).

 2) Regional positioning requirements